Top Bay Area Rapper on the Rise

 MOF Jayy: My dad was involved with the church group a lot.
 So, gospel definitely played a part with music in my household.

 Kulture Vulturez: How did you get started into rapping?

-MOF Jayy: I started writing songs at 14 but never really put out any music until a couple years later.
+MOF Jayy: I started writing songs at 14 years old, but never really put out any music until a couple years later.
 My bro I went to school with had called me and said let’s make a song and I just kept it going from there.

 Kulture Vulturez: How has the Bay Area culture and music influence you and your music?

 MOF Jayy: The culture overall is where I get mostly everything from.
 The way I talk, the way I dress, and just the way I carry myself coming from an environment like the Bay.
 Bay Area music put an influence on my flow and delivery in most of my songs, but I always put my own sauce to it.